Curves on K3 surfaces: Introduction

 In Section \ref{sec: applications}, we discuss applications of the regeneration technique, reproving the main theorem of \cite{liliedtke}.
 Furthermore we extend regeneration to Enriques surfaces and discuss it for other surfaces of Kodaira dimension zero.

-In Sections \ref{sec: main theorem 1}, \ref{sec: main theorem 2}, we reduce the main theorem to genus $\leq1$ and genus $2,4$ and prove the marked point trick.
-Then we prove Theorem A in characteristic zero, by reducing it to the case of genus 0 and 1.
-This is achieved by combining regeneration, the marked point trick and the results of \cite{generic}.
+In Sections \ref{sec: main theorem 1}, \ref{sec: main theorem 2}, we reduce the main theorem to genus $\leq1$ and Picard rank $2,4$ and prove the marked point trick.
+Then we prove Theorem A in characteristic zero, which is achieved by combining regeneration, the marked point trick and the results of Appendix \ref{appendix} and \cite{generic}.

 In the final Section \ref{sec: pos char} we explain how to extend the results of the previous two sections to positive characteristic.